The research organisation must contact ESRC where:

 - a review by the research ethics committee (REC) shows that a project requires major changes which will alter it substantially and the project can no longer retain ESRC support.
-In such instances, payments may be suspended and the grant terminated (see Grant Condition GC 5 of the Research Funding Guide)
+In such instances, payments may be suspended and the grant terminated (see Grant Condition RGC 5 of the RCUK Grant Terms and Conditions)

 - the REC withdraws its support following ongoing review and monitoring and recommends that the research is suspended or discontinued.
 We reserve the right to recoup grant funding in extreme cases of ethics and research misconduct, pending further investigation.

 - an ethics review is required at a later stage in the project to agree funding arrangements.
-On such occasions, we may amend the grant’s payment profile (see Grant Condition GC 3 of the Research Funding Guide).
+On such occasions, we may amend the grant’s payment profile (see Grant Condition RGC 3 and RGC 23 of the RCUK Grant Terms and Conditions).

 If you have further queries please contact us at firstname.lastname@example.org.